mrivarauy/QS-Quantizer/README.md

 ```

 ### Results
-Metrics of variant calling performance evaluation are in ´XXx_happy.output.summary.csv´ files for each run in ´./bins/QxQx/report/´ directory.
+Metrics of variant calling performance evaluation are in `XXx_happy.output.summary.csv` files for each run in `./bins/QxQx/report/` directory.
-For example, metrics of performance evaluation using quantizer Q4 and coverage 50x are in ./bins/Q4Q4/report/50x_happy.output.summary.csv file.
+For example, metrics of performance evaluation using quantizer Q4 and coverage 50x are in `./bins/Q4Q4/report/50x_happy.output.summary.csv` file.

 ## Assembly and Polishing of human genome